ARM-software/abi-aa/addenda32/addenda32.rst

 Below, $tp denotes a general purpose register containing the result of reading tp.

-`Table 6`_, below, shows the general model.
+`Table 6`_ shows the general model.
 It works for DSOs and the root application, in Arm and Thumb state.

-`Table 7`_, below, shows an optimized model for DSOs If the compiler uses a GOT pointer (denoted by $gp) and small PIC (12-bit PC-relative) addressing.
+`Table 7`_ shows an optimized model for DSOs If the compiler uses a GOT pointer (denoted by $gp) and small PIC (12-bit PC-relative) addressing.
 This model works only in Arm state.